It’s time to honor the wisdom that flows through us.

 • Access your embodied wisdom and creativity

-• Gather with a community of like-minded and like-hearted souls
+• Gather with a community of like-minded and like-hearted beings

-• Lunch and most suppers: we’ll serve fresh, locally sourced, seasonal, and nourishing meals.
+• Catered Breakfast, Lunch & Dinner + Snacks.
+We’ll serve freshly prepared, locally sourced, seasonal, and nourishing meals

 • Programming and facilitation